 Capt.
 J.R.
-Waits (me!) will be your guide for an exciting day on
+Waits (me!) or one of my partnered licensed captains will be your guide for an exciting day on

 the water.
 I am a U.S.C.G approved captain that started guiding in the